GhadeerElmkaiel/Research-and-Papers-Review/Papers/Localization, Mapping and Planning/CVPR/Active-Neural-SLAM/README.md

 # The Neural SLAM model.
-The neural network of the Neural SLAM consist of **Feature extraction part**, **Map prediction part**, and **Position estimator**. then there  and the second for Position estimation)
+The neural network of the Neural SLAM consist of **Feature extraction part**, **Map prediction part**, and **Position estimator**.

 ## General discreption
 The **Feature extraction part** consist of *first 8 layers of pretrained resnet18* then *2 fully-connected layers* trained with dropout.
 The **Map prediction part** consist of *3 deconvolutional layers*.
 The **Position estimator** consists of *3 convolutional layers then 3 fully connected layers*.